NDCLab/readAloud-valence-dataset/sourcedata/checked/readme.md

 # Checked Source Data

-### Instructions
-This folder contains the data that has been checked and confirmed to be in order.

-### Project Notes
+This project is currently in data collection and data are not yet publicly available.